appserver-io/appserver/_posts/2015-01-28-the-webserver-basics.md

 included which is build upon our [multithreaded server framework](<https://github.com/appserver-io/server>) which is also available open-source on github as well.

+Your vision is to replace webservers like apache, nginx or lighttpd in long terms by providing the same feature-set and giving you the opportunity to enhance it by just writing PHP code because its all written in PHP.

 ### How to configure the webserver?

 At the beginning you have to set some main parameters for the server itself as shown in the example taken from